-- 1. Avoid insider language. - 2.
+- 1. Avoid insider language.
+It's a good idea to have someone who doesn't attend read through one of your bulletins to see if they can follow and understand everything. - 2.
 Throughout the service, balance speaking from the pulpit, unison speaking and singing. - 3.
 Consider the amount of time people are standing.
 Do not alternate standing and sitting often. - 4.
 Don't put all announcements in the bulletin; pick the two or three most important ones.
-Then, refer to your website, Facebook page or other communications for the others - 5.
+Then, refer to your website, Facebook page or other communications for the others.
+People will remember them more if they see or hear it in multiple ways than one mode (i.e. spoken, viewed, read.) - 5.
 Plan worship and preach for the congregation you hope to reach, not only the congregation that is currently gathering.